 - Correct breathing problems by opening up blocked nasal passages

 There are lots of different ways to approach a nose job for a wide nose.
-The best option will depend on the nature of changes you want made to your nose.
+The best option will depend on the nature of the changes you want to be made to your nose and facial features.
 You can work together with your surgeon to choose a procedure that is minimally invasive while achieving the desired results.

 Here are a few of the main types of nose jobs for wide noses:

-The shape of the nose is largely determined by cartilage and bone.
-In most cases, it’s necessary to change the bone structure at the top of the nose in order to fix a wide nose.
-Wide nose surgery involves breaking this structure into smaller pieces that a surgeon can move around.
+The shape of the nose is largely determined by nasal bones and cartilage.
+In most cases, it’s necessary to change the nasal bone structure at the top of the nose in order to fix a wide nose.
+Wide nose surgery involves breaking this nasal bone structure into smaller pieces that a surgeon can move around.

 The process of breaking the upper nasal bones to narrow the nasal bridge is called an osteotomy.